markokajzer/discord-soundbot/README.md

 Use `!avatar` and attach an image to set the bot's avatar.
 You can remove the avatar to go back to the default by using the optional `remove` parameter as in `!avatar remove`.

+### Changing the config

+The config can be changed by editing the `config.json` file, after which the bot needs to be restarted.

+To change the config on the go, use `!config <option> <value>`.
+This will change the configuration immediately and update the configuration file.

 ## Contributing